Time underway: 12 hours 11 minutes

 After taking Jasper (and ourselves) for a nice, long walk in the adjacent Liberty State Park, we settled in for the evening and had a really good, well-earned night’s sleep.

 While there are two more relatively easy hops covering another 100 miles to our home port, New York is home for us so we are considering this leg to be the conclusion of our Northbound ’19 Adventure.
-It has been an incredible journey through eight states over the course of around five weeks, encompassing twenty-five days of travel (full stats of the journey will be coming soon in another post).
+It has been an incredible journey through eight states over the course of around five weeks, encompassing twenty-five days of travel.
+You’ll find the full stats of the journey by going to this post.
 There are people who have done this trip dozens and dozens of times, for whom it is “old hat.”
 And while we have now done it a handful of times, it was only our second pass between New York and Florida aboard OLOH and was anything but predictable.
 We take none of it for granted and are immensely grateful for all of the encouragement we receive from family and friends.
 We are particularly thankful this time around to Captains Sean Flynn and Scott Mitro, our fellow journeymen who took time off from their lives to hop aboard OLOH and join in on our adventure.
 They not only helped out in so many specific ways but truly enriched the experience in so many intangible ways.
 Thank you, gentlemen, and “ring ring” to you.

 And we thank you SO much for being along for the ride.
 Your “virtual” participation has made it all that much more enjoyable.
 This adventure may be over but the journey most certainly continues.